 Explore our Graduate Programs

 Thank you for your interest in our program.
 The Department of Anthropology typically admits six to nine graduate students annually.
 Admission is offered only for the Fall term except under highly unusual circumstances.
+The application deadline is December 1st, for admission the following fall.
 The University of Oregon supports every student, regardless of immigration status.

 Co-Director of Graduate Studies